 Do I need someone to drive me home?

 The entire process is completed in one outpatient appointment.
-We only recommend that a patient brings a driver if the site is located on the face or if the patient takes medication for anxiety.
+We only recommend that a patient brings a driver if the site is located near the eye or if the patient takes medication for anxiety.

 Why do I have to be here so early in the morning?